EdwinVW/pitstop/README.md

 ```
 HEALTHCHECK --interval=30s --timeout=3s --retries=1 CMD curl --silent --fail http://localhost:5100/hc || exit 1
 ```

+## Automated tests
+The Pitstop solution contains 2 types of tests: unit-tests and UI tests.

+Unit-tests exist for the WorkshopManagementAPI (core domain) and are situated in the *WorkshopManagement.UnitTests* project.
+There are tests for the domain classes and for the command-handlers.
+You can run the tests by executing the following steps:

+- Open a command-prompt.
+- Change the current-folder to the *src/WorkshopManagement.UnitTests* folder within the repo.
+- Execute the following command: `dotnet test`.

+The UI tests are situated in the *UITest* project.
+This project contains some tests that test the following functionality: all the menu-buttons in the UI, adding a customer, adding a vehicle, adding a maintenance-job and finishing a maintenance-job.
+It does this by automating the browser using the Selenium Chrome web-driver (so it only works with Chrome for now).
+These tests are mainly used for integration-/regression-testing.
+You can run the tests by executing the following steps:

+- Start the application as described above.
+- Open a command-prompt.
+- Change the current-folder to the *src/UITest* folder within the repo.
+- Execute the following command: `dotnet test`.

+Several browser-windows will be opened and automated by the Selenium web-driver.

 ## Contributing
 This sample is a personal R&D project for me to learn.
 I've tried to document it as thoroughly as possible for people wanting to learn from it.
 If you have any improvements you want to contribute (to the code or the documentation) or find any bugs that need solving, just create an issue or a pull-request!